This Was 2015, According To Twitter Hashtags

 Twitter recently shared data on the most memorable moments of 2015 through its #YearOnTwitter, which looks at hashtags, retweets, and trends across the platform, and dished out the top 10 trending topics across TV, sports, music, tech, news, politics, stars, pastimes, and, yes, even emojis.
 From thought-provoking social movements to heartbreaking cries for solidarity, all in all, What.
 A. Year.

-Already prepared to revisit it?
+Already ready to revisit it?
 Click through to see the hashtags that had the largest impact on the world.

 Twitter recently shared data on the most memorable moments of 2015 through its #YearOnTwitter, which looks at hashtags, retweets, and trends across the platform, and dished out the top 10 trending topics across TV, sports, music, tech, news, politics, stars, pastimes, and, yes, even emojis.
 From thought-provoking social movements to heartbreaking cries for solidarity, all in all, What.
 A. Year.

-Already prepared to revisit it?
+Already ready to revisit it?
 Click through to see the hashtags that had the largest impact on the world.